Read here the foreword to a forthcoming work by Sagittarius: the relationship between astrology and genetics, two parallel disciplines.

 The Placidean mechanism of action is the least understood of all the methods of house measurement, despite its simplicity and inherent naturalism.
 Learn what some of these errors are here.

-It is not my intention to insist on the matter, but one cannot ignore — nor allow ourselves — errors of description about the very tools we employ.
+One cannot ignore — nor allow ourselves — errors of description about the very tools we employ.
 How, then, can we teach them (even if software technology will conduct all measurements)?
-Many, if not most, confuse — or conflate rather — Placidus with either Alcabitius or Koch in their descriptions of the Placidus method of house measurement.
+Many, if not most, even confuse or conflate Placidus with either Alcabitius or Koch in their descriptions of the Placidus method of house measurement.
 To say it briefly, because all three enforce the same principle, which is to trisect a certain total amount of time from the horizon to the midheaven, but each conducts said measurement with regard to different zodiacal degrees.
 Alcabitius (tenth century BCE) clings to that of the Ascendant.
 Koch (1971) clings to that of the Midheaven.
-Placidus (second century or the seventeenth) does not cling to any one degree in particular.
-It is unbiased.
+Placidus (second century or the seventeenth) does not cling to any one degree in particular, but all.
+It is naturally unbiased.

 FIRST | The Astrological Dictionary